Tips & advice: is dog daycare right for my pet?

 Amid the sea of hardship and suffering brought on by the pandemic, there was at least one small upside to lift our spirits: all that time stuck at home gave us plenty of opportunities to play with our pets!
-Over the past year, many pet parents found themselves with more time for long walks with their dogs and marathon games of fetch.
+Over the past few years, many pet parents found themselves with more time for long walks with their dogs and marathon games of fetch.
 And as the months of isolation dragged on, even people who’d never cared for a pet before made room in their hearts and homes for a new pet, helping to empty local shelters in record numbers.

 Transitioning back to work outside the home and helping pets cope with the change can seem overwhelming for any pet parent.
 But relinquishing a pet who has become a part of the family takes a toll on everyone involved.
 So here are some helpful tips to help you weather the transition and keep your furry best friend with you.